Apple Cider Vinegar for Cats: Cat UTI Home Remedy

 When you’re desperate for something that will save your cat from a potentially deadly urethral blockage, apple cider vinegar is one home remedy that might actually help.
-For hundreds of years, apple cider vinegar has been a popular home remedy for UTI and other feline lower urinary tract disease.
+For hundreds of years, apple cider vinegar has been a popular home remedy for UTI and other feline lower urinary tract diseases.
 It’s safe, healthy, and after reading hundreds of accounts from people who have treated their cat’s feline lower urinary tract disease (FLUTD) with ACV, I’m convinced that it’s a remedy worth trying.
 In fact, during my cat’s two bouts with FLUTD, apple cider vinegar was our go-to treatment.

 In this article, we’ll be exploring the symptoms of this disease, why people think that apple cider vinegar can help your cat and methods for administering this treatment.

 Disclaimer: We are not veterinarians.
 If your cat is suffering from urinary issues, please consult a veterinarian and get them treated.
 Feline lower urinary tract disease is serious and requires immediate attention.
 It is difficult to accurately diagnose your cat at home.
 This article is based on our experience and research and is intended as a resource for those looking to supplement treatment in stable cats.